redzin/Pistachio/README.md

 # Pistachio

-A driven 3d rendering engine (e.g. for games).
+A 3d rendering engine (e.g. for games).
 Work in progress.